To restore, preserve, and protect the natural and historical resources

 of Fort Flagler State Park, as well as to support the park staff.

 We hold events, and engage in programs and projects to enhance the park experience for visitors.

 The Friends of Fort Flagler (FoFF) was established in 1999 as an all-volunteer, non-profit organization that offers both financial and volunteer support for park improvements and programs not funded by the state parks system.
 FoFF acts as a strong advocate for the park.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.

-Learn about the wildlife and fauna that abounds at Fort Flagler State Park.
-We have many local experts who love to share their knowledge, from the comfort of your home video lectures to walk about nature tours on location at the park, we have something for everyone.
+Click below to view our schedule of talks, walks and learnings about the wildlife and fauna that abounds Fort Flagler State Park.
+We have many local experts who love to share their knowledge with you!

 Sign up for our newsletter to hear from us about special projects, and events.
 Your privacy and time is respected.
 In signing up, your personal information will never be shared with another party.